New Helmholtz Young Investigator Group

 April 19, 2021

 Emma Järvinen got awarded a Helmholtz Young Investigator Group (Nachwuchsgruppe) to investigate cirrus cloud optical properties and cloud radiative effect.
-The grand will support this research for a period of six years with 1.8 Mio Euro.
+The group will be installed at Karlsruhe Institute of Technology, where the grand will support this research for a period of six years with 1.8 Mio Euro.

 Additional Cooling by Ice Crystal Complexity